datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/twilio-api.md

 ???+ rlimit "Rate Limits"

-    No rate limit, as cost is connected to the product usage
+    Almost all Twilio products have rate limits to ensure that all customers experience a high level of performance when using Twilio's platform.
+Please review the specific product [API documentation](https://www.twilio.com/docs/api) to find the rate limits.

 ## How to Connect DataDistillr to Twilio
 To set up a data source connection for Twilio, you will need to have: